waltligon/orangefs/doc/intro.md

 the time, but we feel PVFS2 is in pretty good shape.
 Early testing has found a lot of bugs, and we feel PVFS is ready for wider use.

-Note that we're committed to supporting PVFS1 for some time after PVFS2 is available and stable.
+Note that we’re committed to supporting PVFS1 for some time after PVFS2 is available and stable.
 We feel like PVFS1 is a good solution for many groups already, and we would prefer for people to use PVFS1 for a little while longer rather than them have a sour first experience with PVFS2.

 We announce updates frequently on the PVFS2 mailing lists.
-We encourage users to subscribe -- it's the best way to keep abreast of PVFS2 developments.
+We encourage users to subscribe – it’s the best way to keep abreast of PVFS2 developments.
 All code is being distributed under the LGPL license to facilitate use under arbitrarily licensed high-level libraries.